Pelto/going-serverless-workshop/README.md

 Now we have a promise with the result.
 The result has a key named `Item` that will contain the value from DynamoDB.
 If no record was found the `Item` will be `undefined`.
 The next step is to convert the result to a HTTP response.
 If we have an item we want to create a valid 200 response with the game, if no game was found we want to return a simple 404 response.

 To return a response we will use the `callback` in the handler.
-The callback expects an object with the following keys:
+The callback expects an object matching the [API Gateway proxy integration output format](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-output-format).
+For this reason, we create a small utility function:

 * `statusCode` that contains a `number`
 * `body` that contains a string of the JSON that we want to send